 Linking to housing and care services for people experiencing homelessness.

-Help to get you out and about to appointments and community activities.
+Help to get you out and about to appointments and community activities, for example:

 - driver service